 If a solicitor is supporting you, then they should be able to assist you with gathering evidence for your claim.

 Contact our advisors today to see if you could be eligible to work with one of the solicitors on our panel.

-If you’ve been injured in a physical assault at work, you might wonder what your claim could be worth.
-Personal injury claims could be made up of two heads; general damages and special damages.
+If you’ve been injured in due to an assault at work, you might wonder what your claim could be worth.
+A personal injury claim could be made up of two heads; general damages and special damages.

 General Damages For A Physical Assault At Work

 Firstly, in a successful claim, you would claim general damages to compensate for your pain and suffering.
 For example, if you’ve been assaulted at work by a customer, you may have a psychological injuries in addition to your physical injury, you can claim for both under general damages.